Young-ook/terraform-aws-ssm/examples/fis/README.md

 To test your environment, select a experiment template that you want to run and click the `Actions` button on the right top on the screen.
 You will see `Start experiment` in the middle of poped up menu and select it.
 And follow the instructions.

 ### Run Load Generator
-Enter an ec2 instance via session manager and run virtual client script runs loop action for http requests on the target application load balancer.
-You will find out the example script for virtual client load generater on the terraform outputs after terraform apply command is complete.
-It looks like below.
+Terraform configuration also creates a load generator autoscaling group for your application instances.
+When running, this load generator instance runs a virtual client script that repeatedly sends http requests to the application load balancer.
+After running the terraform apply command, you can find the details of the script in the terraform output.
+It should look similar to the example below.
 ```
 #!/bin/bash
 while true; do